BlockstreamResearch/dicemix/doc/protocol.md

 DiceMix Light is a cryptographic P2P mixing protocol.
-It enables a group of mutually distrusting peers, each of them holding an input message of identical size, to agree on the set of their input messages anonymously, i.e., without revealing the which peer sends which input message.
+It enables a group of mutually distrusting peers, each of them holding an input message of identical size, to agree on the set of their input messages anonymously, i.e., without revealing which peer sends which input message.
 The protocol provides this functionality without the help of a trusted proxy, and succeeds even in the presence of malicious peers trying to prevent the honest peers from completing the protocol.